HTSagara/readme_genie/CONTRIBUTING.md

 ## Running with Docker

-### Step 1: Build the Docker Image
+### Build the Docker Image

-Before running the script, you need to build the Docker image.
-Run the following command in the project's root directory (where the `Dockerfile` is located):
+In the project’s root directory, where the `Dockerfile` is located, build the Docker image:

 ```bash
 docker build -t readmegenie:latest .
 ```

-### Step 2: Install Required Packages
+### Install Required Packages

 Ensure that all required Python packages are installed inside the Docker container by executing: